 Shepherd and Crook

-The Shepherd and Crook is one of its oldest hostelries in one of the Marsh's oldest villages, Burmarsh, which has for centuries been involved with sherpherding and wool and of course smuggling.
+The Shepherd and Crook is one of the oldest hostelries in one of the Marsh's oldest villages, Burmarsh, which has for centuries been involved with sherpherding, wool and, of course, smuggling.

 The Shepherd and Crook